caseycling/pytest-bdd-appium-demo/README.md

 ## Method 2: Using a .env File
 Create a .env file:

-In your project directory, create a file named .env.
+In your project directory, create a file named `.env`
-Add the environment variables:

 Open the .env file and add the following lines: